szymros/SUML/README.md

 This project is centered around the development of a machine learning model that aims to accurately predict the prices of cars.
 Our model uses car brand, fuel type, year of manufacture, mileage, and engine volume, to make its predictions.
 Model is based on data from a well-known polish car sale site.

 # Usage
-The easiest way to use this app is to run the binary file or open it in streamlit cloud [link].
+The easiest way to use this app is to run it locally using the binary file or open it in streamlit cloud [link].

 Second approach: